NC governor declares state of emergency as Tropical Storm Florence bears down on East Coast

 “The risk of other direct impacts associated with Florence along the U.S. East Coast next week has increased.
 However, there is still very large uncertainty in model forecasts of Florence’s track beyond day (five), making it too soon to determine the exact location, magnitude, and timing of these impacts,” hurricane specialist Robbie Berg wrote in a forecast advisory.

-The National Hurricane Center said Florence’s maximum sustained winds Friday evening were at about 65 miles per hour.
-The storm was centered about 905 miles east-southeast of Bermuda and moving west at 8 miles an hour.
+As of 11 p.m.
+ET Friday, Florence’s maximum sustained winds were about 60 mph, according to the National Hurricane Center.
+The storm was centered about 905 miles east-southeast of Bermuda and moving west at 7 mph.

 Florence has weakened, but forecasters have been anticipating that favorable atmospheric conditions will see it regain strength as a major hurricane by the time it reaches the East Coast.